We create fun age appropriate packs for each student that is about 2 years of age or older.

 · Learning to share and take turns

-· Learn to follow directions
+· Learning to follow directions

 · Learning to build cognitive brain skills

-Learning fine and large motor skills
+- Learning fine and large motor skills

 What Is Structured Play?